Defra-Data-Science-Centre-of-Excellence/RShiny_hackathon/README.md

 #### R Shiny guidance

 There's a wealth of RShiny training materials online, as well as lots of other users.
 Google is great for finding the answer to most questions, particularly on stack overflow.
-Some particularly useful resources for getting started are:
+Some useful resources for getting started are:

 -  [Mastering Shiny](https://mastering-shiny.org/index.html)